 - Details about the academic resources available at John Tyler

-- Not already receiving a source of funding that fully covers tuition, fees and books
+- Not already be receiving a source of funding that fully covers tuition, fees and books

 On-Ramp Program Contact Information